Melgund Recreation, Arts and Culture

 Key Claims

-No regional studies or Regional Assessments have been conducted in proximity to the Project site.
+No regional studies or assessments have been conducted in proximity to the project site.

 Underlying Assumptions